wp-plugins/portfolio-slideshow/readme.txt

 [portfolio_slideshow timeout=5000]

 Where timeout equals the time per slide in milliseconds.
-Leave this out for the default manual advance slideshow.
+Leave this out or set to 0 for the default manual advance slideshow.

-Navigation thumbnails can be displayed (shown on single posts and pages only):
+Navigation thumbnails can be displayed:

 [portfolio_slideshow thumbs=true] or [portfolio_slideshow thumbs=false]